 Sets of files

-Besides that, the parentheses can be used to join the logical operators into groups.
+Also, you can use parentheses to join logical operators into groups.
 For example, the following scope includes either <a> and <c>, or <b> and <c>:

 Create a new scope from existing scopes